sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

 #### Backstory

-This data flow concerns the management of the sharing of *Secrets.*  In this case, a *Secret* owner can share a *secret* or a collectoin of *secrets* with another user.
+This data flow concerns the management of the sharing of *Secrets.*  In this case, a *Secret* owner can share a *Secret* or a collection of *secrets* with another user.
 In addition to that the *Secret* ownner and assign Read-Only (RO) or Read-Write (RW) access to the shared *Secret* or collection.

 #### Use Cases